 Dr. David Ferris provides clinical leadership at the Morningside Clinic and for the HIV inpatient service at St. Luke’s.
 His career has focused on providing primary care for patients with HIV/AIDS.
 Prior to joining the Spencer Cox Center in 2011, he worked for seven years at Bronx-Lebanon Hospital Center, where he was the Medical Director of the Treatment Adherence Program and Chair of the Institutional Review Board.
 Dr. Ferris graduated from the NYU School of Medicine and completed training in both internal medicine and infectious diseases at Columbia University Medical Center.
 He earned an MS in epidemiology at Columbia University’s Mailman School of Public Health and served as a visiting fellow in Durban, South Africa.
 Dr. Ferris is board-certified in internal medicine and infectious diseases.

 Director of Data Management, CQI & Regulatory Affairs

-Tannasia Gonzalez joined the CCC in 2006 to implement and maintain information systems to track and monitor continuous quality improvement and to ensure the Center’s regulatory compliance.
-Ms. Gonzalez led the formation of CCC’s Data and Systems Unit to meet the increasing need for data for both internal and external reporting.
+Tannasia Gonzalez joined the Spencer Cox Center in 2006 to implement and maintain information systems to track and monitor continuous quality improvement and to ensure the Center’s regulatory compliance.
+Ms. Gonzalez led the formation of the Center’s Data and Systems Unit to meet the increasing need for data for both internal and external reporting.
 Over the past twelve years she has held several management positions with various healthcare organizations and has had a variety of professional affiliations, including the National Association of Health Services Executives, the American College of Healthcare Executives and Healthcare Leaders of New York.
 Ms. Gonzalez received her Bachelor of Science from Pace University and her Master of Business Administration from Baruch College (CUNY).